Thermodynamic, magnetic and transport properties of the repulsive Hubbard model on the kagome lattice: Results

 On the other hand, spin correlations for longer distances are suppressed, as displayed in Fig.\,\ref{fig:spin_cor_sus}\,(b) for next-nearest neighbors [$c(2)$, when $|\textbf{i} - \textbf{j}| = 2a$], presenting values one order of magnitude smaller than those of $c(1)$.
-Interestingly, $c(2)$ exhibits ferromagnetic correlations at high temperatures, for any $U>0$, and the effects of frustration only set in for lower $T/t$.
-For $U/t \leq 5$, and at low temperatures, i.e.~below the energy scale for local moment formation ($T/t \lesssim 2$), $c(2)$ is reduced to values very close to those of the non-interacting case, in line with a nonmagnetic state.
-For $U/t \geq 6$, $c(2)$ still exhibits ferromagnetic correlations, but with small in intensity.
+For $U/t \leq 4$, and at low temperatures, i.e.~below the energy scale for local moment formation ($T/t \lesssim 2$), $c(2)$ is reduced to values very close to those of the non-interacting case, in line with a non-magnetic state.
+Interestingly, for larger values of $U$, as for $U/t \geq 5$, $c(2)$ exhibits ferromagnetic correlations at high temperatures, and the effects of frustration (antiferromagnetic correlations) only set in for lower $T/t$.
 Finally, Fig.\,\ref{fig:spin_cor_sus}\,(c) displays the homogeneous susceptibility as a function of temperature.
-For $U/t \lesssim 5$, $\chi(T)$ has a response similar to the non-interacting case, therefore being consistent with a metallic Pauli paramagnetic state, while for $U/t \gtrsim 6$, within the temperature range we have analyzed, it has a monotonically increasing behavior as $T$ decreases.
-That is, our findings are consistent with a spin-gapless state for any value of interaction strength.
+For $U/t \lesssim 5$, $\chi(T)$ has a response similar to the non-interacting case, therefore being consistent with a metallic Pauli paramagnetic state, while for $U/t \gtrsim 6$ it has a monotonically increasing behavior as $T$ decreases (within the temperature range we have analyzed).
+However, this increase in $\chi(T)$ with decreasing $T$ for large interaction strengths is not enough to define the nature of the spin excitations.
+The minus-sign problem prevents us to reach the very low temperatures required to determine if excitations are gapped or gapless.